guillep/GitHub/GitHub.package/GHTRequester.trait/README.md

 Public API and Key Messages

-- All the operations in the operations protocol
+- All the operations in the operations protocol.
 - responseAs: and responseAs:onInvalidFields:: For retrieving the response as a representation.
 - onErrorCode:do: and other error handlers in the error handling protocol.